Fiston-pro/AWS-summary/README.md

 Amazon CloudFront is a content delivery network operated by Amazon Web Services.

+AWS Elastic Beanstalk is an easy-to-use service for deploying and scaling web applications and services, it just combines different aws services like ec2, route3

+AWS Trusted Advisor provides recommendations that help you follow AWS best practices.

 Amazon Elastic Block Store provides raw block-level storage that can be attached to Amazon EC2 instances and is used by Amazon Relational Database Service.

 ## Cloud Monitoring